aadittambe/actions-pipeline/docs/source/index.md

 ## About the authors

-This guide was prepared for training sessions of Investigative Reporters and Editors (IRE) and the [National Institute for Computer-Assisted Reporting (NICAR)](https://www.ire.org/training/conferences/nicar-2022/) by [Nicholas McMillan](https://www.nickmcmillan.com/) and [Aadit Tambe](https://aadittambe.com/).
-This guide draws inspiration from a [Git scraping course](https://docs.google.com/document/u/0/d/1TCatZP5gQNfFjZJ5M77wMlf9u_05Z3BZnjp6t1SA6UU/mobilebasic#h.9d9m67inr5k4) originally designed by [Simon Willison](https://simonwillison.net/).
-The presentation slides can be found [here](https://docs.google.com/presentation/d/e/2PACX-1vQZSK3R1Kmc-vSn66DAlsfrg-ZLeOQTYVl3eHpveFTrxkM2Fyau_KwZUnX3TDmd4bHTSforLREWLMHY/pub?start=false&loop=false&delayms=6000).
+This guide was prepared for training sessions of Investigative Reporters and Editors (IRE) and the <a href="https://www.ire.org/training/conferences/nicar-2022/" target="_blank">National Institute for Computer-Assisted Reporting (NICAR)</a> by <a href="https://www.nickmcmillan.com/" target="_blank">Nick McMillan</a> and <a href="https://aadittambe.com/" target="_blank">Aadit Tambe</a>.
+This guide draws inspiration from a <a href="https://docs.google.com/document/u/0/d/1TCatZP5gQNfFjZJ5M77wMlf9u_05Z3BZnjp6t1SA6UU/mobilebasic#h.9d9m67inr5k4" target="_blank">Git scraping course</a> originally designed by <a href="https://simonwillison.net/" target="_blank">Simon Willison</a>.
+The presentation slides can be found <a href="https://docs.google.com/presentation/d/e/2PACX-1vQZSK3R1Kmc-vSn66DAlsfrg-ZLeOQTYVl3eHpveFTrxkM2Fyau_KwZUnX3TDmd4bHTSforLREWLMHY/pub?start=false&loop=false&delayms=6000" target="_blank">here</a>.

 ## What you will scrape
 We are going to build a Git scraper using just a GitHub account and the web browser.
 We will scrape earthquake data provided by USGS.
 This records all earthquakes in the past day and is updated every minute.
-The file can be found at [this](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) page, and [this](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.csv) is the download link.
+The file can be found at <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php" target="_blank">this</a> page, and <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.csv" target="_blank">this</a> is the download link.

 <img src="./_static/image_1.png">